Detroit DUI Lawyer Jeffrey J. RandaFounder

 What about me?
 Who am I?
 The usual approach to the “Attorney Bio” is to list all of one’s accomplishments, awards, education and such in an attempt to impress the potential client.
 Tradition being what it is, my website has that, and it's reprinted below (way below) in the part the web people wrote for me.
-Beyond those 10 paragraphs, I have written every word on this site, typos and all.
+Beyond those 10 paragraphs, I have written every other word on this site, typos and all.
 First, however, I want tell you who I am in my own words.
 I'm doing it this way because I believe that I am a lot more than just a bunch of academic and legal accomplishments.
 In fact, as a lawyer, I'd rather be known for my personality more than anything else:

 I’m a nice guy.